Katrinaqr/menu_RestApi/README.md

 Run the app.py file to run the server.

-Administrative panel.
+### Administrative panel.

 superuser: administers the entire system and has access to all functionality.
+Required parameters:
 - id=1
 - name=super
-- email=super@example.com
-- password=super123

 admin: can view and create menu items, but can only edit and delete what he himself created.
+Required parameters:
 - id=2
 - name=admin
-- email=admin@example.com
-- password=admin123

 user: can only view the menu items.
-- id=3
-- name=user
-- email=user@example.com
-- password=user123

-Deployment: upload the project to GitHub.
+### Deployment: upload the project to GitHub.

 Local version control with PyCharm:
 - enable version control integration;